Freedom of Information

 Some information may not be given to you because it is exempt, for example because it is personal information.

-If you need help to make your request or you require this information in another language, larger print, braille etc. please contact us on firstname.lastname@example.org write to Tim Rycroft, Head of IT and IG at:
+If you need help to make your request or you require this information in another language, larger print, braille etc. please contact us on email@example.com or write to Craig Randles, IG Manager at:

 IT Business Centre